 Published: April 17, 2021

-A new study by the University of Oxford reports that the risk of cerebral venous thrombosis (CVT, i.e. blood clots in the brain) after covid vaccinations is about 8 to 10 times lower than after covid disease (4 to 5 per million vs. 39 per million).
-Moreover, the study indicates that the risk of CVT is in fact similar after AstraZeneca (adenovector) and after Pfizer and Moderna (mRNA) vaccines.
+A new study by the University of Oxford claims that the risk of cerebral venous thrombosis (CVT, i.e. blood clots in the brain) after covid vaccinations is about 8 to 10 times lower than after covid disease (4 to 5 per million vs. 39 per million).
+Moreover, the study argues that the risk of CVT is in fact similar after AstraZeneca (adenovector) and after Pfizer and Moderna (mRNA) vaccines.

 But the study overestimates the CVT risk after covid, because the analysis was based on a US health records network comprising “hospitals, primary care, and specialist providers”, whereas most people with mild covid don’t visit a doctor or a hospital.
 Furthermore, the study underestimates the CVT risk after vaccinations, because it included everyone who had received “a first dose of the vaccine”, whereas side effects are generally more severe after the second dose.